 63 and 64.
 Advanced Interpretation and Acting.-Extended dramatic training and play directing with a survey of theatre and acquaintance with contemporary play production.
-History of the theatre; opportunity to interpret and direct scenes from great plays.
 Special emphasis on play directing in high schools.
 Prerequisite, Dramatics 5 and 6 or equivalent.

 3 or 6 hours.
 (OPPEN) T. Th., 2:10 and laboratory hours to be arranged.